domeengine/dome/docs/modules/dome.md

 ## Process

 ### Static Fields
-#### `static arguments: String[]`
+#### `static args: String[]`
-Returns a string list of all command line arguments used to invoke DOME's execution, in the other they were provided.
+Returns a string list of all non-option command line arguments used to invoke DOME's execution.
+The first two elements of the returned list will be:
+1) the path and name of DOME's invokation.
+2) The entry path, combined with the evaluated basepath.

 ### Static Methods